Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: next in line

 There was some roster attrition for the Trojans after a subpar season, but they're optimistic thanks to a deep incoming class.
 It's led by five-star frontcourt prospects Isaiah Mobley and Onyeka Okongwu, and four-star Max Agbonkpolo might have the highest ceiling of them all.
-Then there's grad transfers Quinton Adlesh (Columbia) and Daniel Utomi (Akron), both of whom can really shoot it.
+Then there are grad transfers Quinton Adlesh (Columbia) and Daniel Utomi (Akron), both of whom can really shoot it.
 Jonah Mathews and double-double machine Nick Rakocevic are also returning starters.
-Talent hasn't been an issue the last couple seasons for the Trojans, so Andy Enfield will have to make sure this team lives up to expectations.
+Talent hasn't been an issue the past couple of seasons for the Trojans, so Andy Enfield will have to make sure this team lives up to expectations.

 Next in line: